UK money manager St. James's Place says demand for advice 'stronger than ever'

-United KingdomUK money manager St. James's Place says demand for advice 'stronger than ever'

-Britain's St. James's Place (SJP.L) said on Thursday that its funds under management and inflows surged in the March quarter as clients sought to commit savings to longer-term investments, and that demand for investment advice was stronger than ever.
+(Reuters) -Britain’s St. James’s Place said on Thursday that its funds under management and inflows surged in the March quarter as clients sought to commit savings to longer-term investments, and that demand for investment advice was stronger than ever.

 SJP shares ticked up 2% to 13.49 pounds on the UK blue-chip index by 0732 GMT, extending a 17% increase so far this year.